Battle of Majar al-Kabir

-The Battle of Majar al-Kabir was the result of growing distrust between the British military and local inhabitants of south-eastern of Iraq over house searches and confiscation of personal weapons that locals felt were crucial for their self-protection.
-Despite a signed agreement between local people and British forces stating that the British would not enter the town, the 1st Battalion Parachute Regiment started patrolling in the town of Majar al-Kabir on 24 June 2003 the day after the agreement was signed.
+The Battle of Majar al-Kabir was the result of growing distrust between the British military and local inhabitants of south-eastern Iraq over house searches and confiscation of personal weapons that locals felt were crucial for their self-protection.
+Despite a signed agreement between local people and British forces stating that the British would not enter the town, the 1st Battalion, Parachute Regiment started patrolling in the town of Majar al-Kabir on 24 June 2003, the day after the agreement was signed.
 The British thought the agreement was to stop the weapons searches that involved going into the houses of local inhabitants.